kennethdsheridan/commandant-rs/README.md

 across California and the Pacific Northwest, combined with the resilience and tenacity instilled in me during my service with the US Marine Corps, that teaches to "leave things better than how you found it".
 OneForAll is my contribution to making an improvement in the industry I work.

-## View Real-Time System Diagnostics in the Browser with WebAssembly

-### Ultra-Low Resource Utilization and Latency

-OneForAll leverages the unique capabilities of WebAssembly (Wasm) to provide real-time system performance and health monitoring with an incredibly low overhead.
-Developed in Rust 🦀, OneForAll capitalizes on Rust's compatibility with WebAssembly to bring you a seamless, in-browser experience that is both resource-efficient and offers minimal latency.

-- **Real-Time System Metrics:** Monitor CPU, memory, GPU, and network usage in real time, ensuring that you are constantly aware of your system's performance.

-- **System Health Checks:** Keep an eye on the pulse of your hardware's health with live diagnostics, including thermal statistics, storage device longevity, and more.

 ### Why Rust and WebAssembly for High Assurance in Low-Level Hardware Tests?